WHITE PAPERS &

 Areas for Further Investigation

 Further research is planned to evaluate the effect of low-temperature alloys on soldering iron tip life and equipment.
-Additionally, investigations into the ease of cleaning dark residues from low-temperature alloy flux will be conducted.
+Additionally, investigations into the ease of cleaning dark flux residues from low-temperature alloy flux are planned.

 Share This Article: